43z708/abacus-validator/README.md

  --stack-name "abacus-ethereum" \
  --parameter-overrides Chain=ethereum ValidatorName=kiyo
 ```
+Replace `<chain name>` with the name of the chain you wish to set and execute.
+This will take a few minutes, so please be patient.

-**Ref: Command to see a list of stacks being created.**
+*Ref: Command to see a list of stacks being created.
 ```
 aws cloudformation list-stacks \
  --stack-status-filter CREATE_COMPLETE
 ```

-**Ref: Command to delete a stack.**
+*Ref: Note: This command deletes a stack (group of resources).
-**If you have already run validator once, delete the resource in the console before executing this command because the resource exists in the s3 bucket.**
+If you have already run validator once, delete the resources on the AWS admin page before running this command because the resources exist in the s3 bucket.
+Otherwise, the deletion will fail.

 ```
 aws cloudformation delete-stack \